polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ## Performance

-The expected performance impact is negligible for sending and processing the new UMP message in the runtime as well as on the node side.
+Overall performance will be improved by not checking the collator signatures in runtime and nodes.
+The impact on the UMP queue and candidate receipt processing is negligible.

 The `ClaimQueueOffset` along with the relay parent choice allows parachains to optimize their block production for either throughput or latency.
 A value of `0` with newest relay parent